Circeii: The Roman port-canal

 Also called the Fossa Augusta, Fossa Neronis or Cavo d'Augusto, it is a Roman canal that connected the South East side of Lake Paola to the Tyrrhenian Sea by crossing the plain at the foot of the promontory to avoid dangerous circumnavigation of Monte Circeo.

 The section near the mouth of Rio Torto was described by Giuseppe Lugli in the 1920s as: "The width of the navigable body of water must have been about 18 m and depth of 4 m; on the sides there were docks for passing of ships and on the banks ran two parallel roads for towing by animals...".
 The Fossa Augusta begins near the area called Casarini, just south of the mediaeval convent and inside the Selva Piana a shallow ditch is clearly visible.
 The structure is easily identifiable in the Mola-la Cona stretch, which still retains the side roads, the current Via Giuseppe Verdi and Via Sabaudia.
 The outlet to the sea at Rio Torto is through a manhole below via Gibraleon.

 Historically the start of the canal was attributed to the emperor Nero (r.
 54-68 AD) who began work on a 160-mile-long canal to join Ostia to Lake Avernus, traces of which remain between the lakes of Caprolace and Paola.
 Archaeological finds show that the port-canal was originally built in the Sullan period of about 91-88 BC by Lucius Faberius Murena, magistrate of Circei, to whom an inscription is dedicated.
 Lucius Faberius belonged to the important Faberii family in Rome, especially in the first century BC.
 Another stone description affirms the high offices and industriousness held by Lucius Faberius in Rome.

 The canal was judged by Suetonius and Tacitus to be the most outrageous undertaking of Nero, and it was not completed, perhaps due to the sudden death of the emperor or due to the technical difficulties in its construction.
 Suetonius and Strabo describe a canal port already present at the end of the 1st century BC.
-The completion of the canal is assumed to be the work of Domitian associated with his nearby palace, as evidenced by similar brick stanps.
+The completion of the canal is assumed to be the work of Domitian associated with his nearby palace, as evidenced by similar brick stamps.

 There is at least one other, shorter, and well-preserved Roman canal at the west end, close to the base of Monte Circeo and linking Lake Paola with the sea, called the harbour canal or canal of Torre Paola.
 It was most likely built by Domitian to connect his palace to the sea.
 This canal is still used and is about 1km long with walls of opus caementicium faced with opus reticulatum, opus latericium and opus mixtum.
 At the seaward mouth of the canal, the walls still extend into the sea by 60-100 m and here Domitian built a small harbour south of the canal.